arria-nlg/index-arria-workshop/README.md

 The text is composed using a series of scripts.
 Open the `Compose` view using the button on the left toolbar.
 You should see the `Main` script for your project.
 Whenever a narrative is generated, this is what runs.
 The script is written in ATL, Arria's Articulate Text Language.
 We will explain what ATL is, and how to write it, in the second workshop.

 For now, all you need to know is that regular text in your script is included in your reports, while text enclosed with double square brackets will be calculated before being included.
+For example, the text as the bottom saying "Please note that all values are theoretical, actual market valuation may differ slightly." will appear as is.
+The if statement is in square brackets, so it will be evaluated and it will use a different description depnding on the number of issuers and sectors.

 Try adding a title to your report and preview what it looks like.
 You can use the formatting button if you want to style the title.

 <p align="center">
   <img width="800"  src="readme_images/formatting.png">